euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 tested for splitting, this operation splits single branching into two smaller to minimize the global cost.
 The splitting operation is crucial step in the optimization process but also very computationally expensive.
-In [GPH]_, an efficient algorithm reducing this complexity is proposed.
+In [Geo10]_, an efficient algorithm reducing this complexity is proposed.
 The smoothing loop is repeated until the global cost is minimized and further minimization can be achieved only by changing the tree topology.
 Branches in a certain hierarchy, see